lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 <sup>Downloads the chat of a VOD, highlight, or clip</sup>

 **-u / --id (REQUIRED)**
-The ID of the VOD or clip to download.
-Does not currently accept URLs.
+The ID or URL of the VOD or clip to download.

 **-o / --output (REQUIRED)**
 File the program will output to.
 File extension will be used to determine download type.
 Valid extensions are: `json`, `html`, and `txt`.